 You're likely to be familiar with the parties taking part in the transaction.
 The most familiar person in the exchange is the real estate agent.
 Then, the lender provides the financial capital necessary to fund the transaction.
 And ensuring all areas of the exchange are completed and that a clear title transfers from the seller to the purchaser is the title company.

 So, what party is responsible for making sure the property is worth the purchase price?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Choice Appraisals, Inc. will ensure, you as an interested party, are informed.

-Appraisals start with the home inspection
+Appraisals start with the property inspection

-Following the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this, an appraiser from Choice Appraisals, Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+Note: While this amount is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+The bottom line is, an appraiser from Choice Appraisals, Inc. will help you get the most fair and balanced property value, so you can make profitable real estate decisions.